Healthcare in Sweden

 If you need medical advice you can dial 1177 (+46 771-11 77 00 if you have a foreign number), which is open round the clock.
 The nurse who takes your call can assess your need for care and give you advice on what you can do yourself and where to turn if you need medical attention.

-- Local emergency units (Närakut) are available for urgent, but non life-threatening medical treatment.
+• Local emergency units (Närakut) are available during evenings and weekends for urgent, but non life-threatening medical conditions.

 Dental care is expensive, even for Swedish citizens.
 If you have obtained a Swedish personal identity number you are eligible for benefits for some dental care procedures.
 EU/EEA-citizens are entitled to use the emergency dental care services on the same basis as Swedes, provided they are covered by health insurance in their home country and can present an European Health Insurance Card.